Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Learning an Adaptive Forwarding Strategy

-We define neighborhood features to be features that are computed over the neighbors $Nbr(v)$ of a device $v$ at the current timestep $t$.
-Because neighborhood features describe the region around a device without considering device IDs, they are relational.
-Our neighborhood features update as the spatial structure of the network updates.

-Our DeepRL agent uses the following neighborhood features: for each device and path feature, $f_{i} \in f_{device}(v, d) \cup f_{path} (v,d)$, we compute the minimum, maximum, and average over device $v$'s current neighborhood, $Nbr(v)$ (as in \cite{wowmom2021-relational}).
-These features compress the information obtained from a variable number of neighbors into a fixed size vector to use as input to the routing DNN in Fig. \ref{fig:routing-architecture}.
+\item{\em Neighborhood features, ${f}_{nbrhood}(v, d)$}, are computed over the current neighbors $Nbr(v)$ of a device $v$.
+We propose the following neighborhood features: for each device and path feature, $f_{i} \in f_{device}(v, d) \cup f_{path} (v,d)$, we compute the minimum, maximum, and average over device $v$'s current neighborhood, $Nbr(v)$.
+This is similar in spirit to the aggregation function in a graph neural network \cite{scarselli2008graph,Thomas2017iclr,google-gnn}.
+These features compress the information obtained from a variable number of neighbors into a fixed size vector to input to the DNN in Fig. \ref{fig:routing-architecture}.